What is errors and omissions insurance?

 E&O insurance protects a business against the costs of a claim made by a client for a paid service or advice.
-Whether you’re based out of Ontario, Alberta, or British Columbia, lawsuits are can be incredibly expensive, and if a business should ever find itself on the hook for payment, there’s a chance the following may happen:
+Whether you’re based out of Ontario, Alberta, or British Columbia, lawsuits can be incredibly expensive, and if a business should ever find itself on the hook for payment, there’s a chance the following may happen:

 - A business may not have enough funds to cover the cost, forcing it to go out of business or sell.

 - A business may take a long time to recover financially and due to financial constraints, hinder business operations or keep the business from growing.

 What is the difference between errors and omissions insurance vs professional liability insurance?